Sunset Lake is located 4 miles northeast of White Bear Lake along County Road 7 (122nd Street N.)

 Yellow Perch: low abundance, small average size.

-Anglers may fish from the shoulder of 125th Street N or from County Road #7.
-The city of Hugo also has two public areas on the lake the undeveloped access on the end of Homestead Drive North and a local playground located off Ingersoll Ave.
+Anglers may fish from the shoulder of 122th Street N.(County Road #7).
+The city of Hugo also has an undeveloped access on the end of Homestead Drive North.
 Fishing from shore on this lake may be limited by overhanging trees or heavy growth of aquatic vegetation.

 - Re-survey/population assessment as needed, if staff are available.